 B vitamins (thiamin, riboflavin, niacin, pyridoxine, pantothenic acid, and cobalamin) to catalyze chemical reactions needed for dogs to harness energy from food

-Other B vitamins, like folic acid and biotin, to help with cell growth and cell maintenance
+Other B vitamins, like folic acid and biotin, help with cell growth and cell maintenance

-Choline, often classified as a B vitamin, for fat transport, the transmission of neurologic signals, and as a part of cell membranes
+Choline, often classified as a B vitamin, is important for fat transport, the transmission of neurologic signals, and as a part of cell membranes

-Vitamin C as an antioxidant and for immune system support.
-Dogs can make all the vitamin C they need in their liver but extra may be added to some foods.
+Vitamin C is used as an antioxidant and for immune system support.
+Dogs can make all the vitamin C they need in their liver, but extra may be added to some foods.

 Calcium and phosphorus for bone growth and maintenance

 Iron to carry oxygen

 Zinc for healthy skin and immune function

 Copper for normal coloration and red blood cell formation